cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

         break
       }
     } else {
-      // since we are receiving to a new sink zone we append the prefix to the trace prefix = "{packet.destPort}/{packet.destChannel}/"
+      // since we are receiving to a new sink zone we prepend the prefix to the trace prefix = "{packet.destPort}/{packet.destChannel}/"
       newTrace = append([]string{prefix}, token.trace...)
       onChainDenom = constructOnChainDenom(newTrace, token.denom)